 U.S. EPA provided support for expert Lean facilitation at the Kaizen event and additional consultant work on the scoping report.
 U.S. EPA and ADEQ staff conducted the project in joint governance.
 U.S. EPA’s Office of Land and Emergency Management provided supplemental resources to complete development of the decision support tool.

-The final report, completed on December 31, 2015, concluded that there is strong interest and need for materials and tools that can clarify RCRA compliance issues, as underscored by the broad participation in this event, even among sophisticated large quantity generators.
+The final report concluded that there is strong interest and need for materials and tools that can clarify RCRA compliance issues, as underscored by the broad participation in this event, even among sophisticated large quantity generators.